staysail/nova-cdragon/C-Dragon.novaextension/README.md

 - Symbol renames can mess up highlighting.
 Make a subsequent change to refresh the tree-sitter grammar's view of things.
 This appears to be a Nova defect.
 - _clangd_ (and probably _ccls_) has various limitations around symbol renaming.
 YMMV.

 - Some things that should be code actions are not.

-## Localizations
+## 🌐 Localizations 🌐

 If you'd like to help with localizing this extension, please submit an issue or contact us directly.
+We have designed the extension to make this a very easy task for anyone able to perform the actual translations.

+## ⚖️ Legal Notices ⚖️

+C-Dragon&trade; is a trademark of Staysail Systems, Inc.

+This work is based in part upon
+[Ben Beshara][1]'s original [C++ ClangD extension][2].

 [1]: https://benbeshara.id.au/ "Ben Beshara"
 [2]: https://example.com/clangd-nova-extension